Improved Analysis of the Accelerated Noisy Power Method with Applications to Decentralized PCA: Experiments

 \subsection{ADePM}

-We present results for ADePM for decentralized PCA on the Fed-Heart-Disease dataset from FLamby \citep{flamby} and decentralized spectral clustering on a subset of the Ego-Facebook graph from \citep{leskovec12}.
+We present results for ADePM on decentralized PCA on the Fed-Heart-Disease dataset from FLamby \cite{flamby} and two different splits (homogeneous and heterogeneous) of the digits dataset \cite{alpaydin1998}, and on decentralized spectral clustering on a subset of the Ego-Facebook graph from \cite{leskovec12}.
 More details are provided in \cref{apdx:exp_adepm}.
-We compare ADePM to DePM \citep{wai17} and DeEPCA \citep{ye21}.
+We compare ADePM to DePM \cite{wai17} and DeEPCA \cite{ye21}.
 The results are shown in \cref{fig:adepm}. $\beta_t$ refers to an adaptation of the heuristic defined in \eqref{eq:beta_heuristic} to the decentralized setting, which is detailed in \cref{apdx:exp_adepm}.

 \textbf{Communication costs.}\quad Just like for ANPM, we observe for DePM and ADePM an exponentially decaying transient regime, followed by a stationary regime where the error stabilizes, due to the dependence of the final accuracy on the number of gossip communications $L$.
 The final accuracy reached is roughly the same for DePM and ADePM at fixed $L$.
-DeEPCA does not reach a stationary regime on the considered timescales, which is consistent with the independence of $L$ from the target accuracy for this algorithm.
+DeEPCA does not reach a stationary regime, which is consistent with the independence of $L$ from the target accuracy $\varepsilon$ for this algorithm.

+\textbf{Impact of heterogeneity.} \quad For the digits dataset, we consider two ways of splitting the data across agents: one where the data is split randomly across agents (homogeneous split), and one where each agent only has access to data points corresponding to a specific digit (heterogeneous split). $M$ is significantly larger in the heterogeneous setting.
+The impact of heterogeneity is reflected in the final accuracy reached at fixed $L$, which is worse in the heterogeneous setting than in the homogeneous one for all algorithms and all values of $L$.

-\textbf{Convergence speed.}\quad Both versions of ADePM (with optimal or adaptive momentum) significantly outperform DePM and DeEPCA in terms of convergence speed.
+\textbf{Convergence speed.}\quad Both versions of ADePM (with fixed optimal $\beta=\beta^\star$ or with adaptive $\beta = \beta_t$) significantly outperform DePM and DeEPCA in terms of convergence speed.
 In scenarios where fast convergence is prioritized over final accuracy, ADePM is a better choice than DeEPCA.